Welcome to Westcott

 Welcome to Westcott in the Surrey Hills.
 A thriving village of around 1,000 houses and 2,500 residents nestled at the foot of the North Downs close to Dorking.

 The Westcott Village Association (WVA) is a voluntary group that strives to support the community, preserve Westcott’s rural charm and character as well as create a great place to live and work in the Surrey Hills.
-Our website and Facebook page will keep you up to date with what’s on, the latest news and events, information about local services and businesses as well as details about local planning issues.
+Our website and social media pages on Facebook, Instagram and NextDoor will keep you up to date with what’s on, the latest news and events, information about local services and businesses as well as details about local planning issues.

 Things to do